ryotoko/sm64-port/README.md

 ### Debugging

 The code can be debugged using `gdb`.
 On Linux install the `gdb` package and execute `gdb <executable>`.
 On MSYS2 install by executing `pacman -S winpty gdb` and execute `winpty gdb <executable>`.
 The `winpty` program makes sure the keyboard works correctly in the terminal.
 Also consider changing the `-mwindows` compile flag to `-mconsole` to be able to see stdout/stderr as well as be able to press Ctrl+C to interrupt the program.
 In the Makefile, make sure you compile the sources using `-g` rather than `-O2` to include debugging symbols.
 See any online tutorial for how to use gdb.
+For the Wii U port, you can log using WHB, which will log to both the console and Udp.

 ## ROM building